 Child Life Specialist

 Kristen Simmons has worked professionally with children for over 10 years, and holds a Bachelor’s degree in Education and a Master’s degree in Marriage and Family Counseling.
-After completing her child life internship training at Texas Children’s Hospital in Houston, Texas, Kristen became a Certified Child Life Specialist and joined Wonders & Worries part-time in 2015.
-Kristen is also a Child Life Specialist at ‘Specially For Children, a pediatric sub-specialty clinic associated with Dell Children’s Medical Center in Austin, Texas.
+After completing her child life internship training at Texas Children’s Hospital in Houston, Texas, Kristen became a Certified Child Life Specialist (CCLS) and joined Wonders & Worries part-time in 2015.
+Kristen is also a child life specialist at ‘Specially For Children, a pediatric sub-specialty clinic associated with Dell Children’s Medical Center in Austin, Texas.
 Kristen enjoys spending time with her husband, laughing and travel.
 Kristen’s super power is the ability to identify various dog breeds.
 This may be because she follows more dogs on Instagram than people.

 512-329-5757, Ext.
 117